google/bbr/Documentation/bbr-quick-start.md

 ## Configure the machine

-Configure the machine, changing the default qdisc to fq, and default TCP congestion control to BBR:
+On your GCE instance, configure the system, changing the default qdisc to fq, and default TCP congestion control to BBR:

 ```
 sudo bash -c 'echo "net.core.default_qdisc=fq" >> /etc/sysctl.conf'